unitedastronomer/E1-572G-Hackintosh/README.md

 Root patches for Haswell's integrated graphics and Atheros WiFi (Legacy Wireless) is currently not supported by OCLP.

+# Troubleshoot
-## Multi-boot with Windows
+* Multi-boot with Windows
-Windows keeps taking over boot order, or unable to set the boot option back to macOS after booting windows?
+	* Windows keeps taking over boot order, or unable to set the boot option back to macOS after booting windows?
 [Install Bootcamp utilities](https://dortania.github.io/OpenCore-Post-Install/multiboot/bootcamp.html#installation).

-<br><br>

-# Troubleshoot
+* Cannot connect to Wi-Fi
+	* To work-around this, manually connect using the "Other" option in the Wi-Fi menu bar or manually adding the network in the "Network" preference pane.
-* Don't stop midway of the installation process; **patience is key!**
+* The install is taking too long; **patience is key!**
+	* Do not manually power off or reboot your machine as this will break the installation and require you to reinstall.
-	* If you can't get past a looping error code, (from e.g., `failed lookup: name = com.apple.logd`): remove the battery, and press power button for at least 30 seconds.
+	* However, if you can't get past a looping error (`-v` boot-arg must be present to see), remove the battery, and press power button for at least 30 seconds.
 * [Fixing Window features after installing macOS](https://github.com/5T33Z0/OC-Little-Translated/blob/main/I_Windows/Windows_fixes.md)
 * [Use Windows partition under macOS via VMWare](https://github.com/mackonsti/s145-14iwl/blob/master/Fusion.md)

 #### Note:
 * If you at least once booted from Windows then macOS, certain ports transfer from XHC to EHC after sleep.
-* Fun fact: VGA port is actually a DisplayPort internally according to the schematics, you may need to adjust the device properties - such as the connector type, bus ID, etc.
+* VGA port is actually a DisplayPort internally according to the schematics, you may need to adjust the device properties - such as the connector type, bus ID, etc.
 * WiFi icon will only show one bar, this is a known issue with this WiFi card.

 ## Credits